comharris/readme/docs/how_i_think.md

 b) "Here is a link to the updated documentation that should fix our process in future".

-When something has failed, please AVOID answers like "Don't worry about it, it's fixed now" as my Yes/No brain will assume the lack of detail, teaching and remediation means a lack of understanding.
+When something has failed, please AVOID answers like "Don't worry about it, it's fixed now" as my Yes/No brain will assume the lack of detail, teaching and remediation signals a lack of understanding.